contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/07_share/01_add-members.md

 ![Add user to team](images/add-user-to-team.jpg "Add user to team")

 >**Note:** At the bottom of the window, you can see the number of members you added to your team and the number of members you are allowed according to the plan you subscribed to (Here 3/5).
-If you need to add more members, click **Upgrade**.

 # Add a member to a cell